 We Were Inspired Today By Angie Patterson’s New Monthly Blog Segment About Parenting

 One of our client practices, Patterson Orthodontics, has come up with a really smart idea.
-Angie Patterson (Dr. Rob Patterson’s wife) just published her first post in a new segment she’s developing for their practice blog.
+Angie Patterson (Dr. Rob Patterson’s wife) just published her first post in a new segment she’s developing for their dental practice blog.
 Her fresh new strategy is a great example of Echo.
 Here’s a screen capture of that post:

 Angie’s idea is laid out very simply in the first paragraph of her post: